 Method-1: Using Go To Special Feature to Delete Blank Cells and Shift Data Left

-In this method, we will use the Excel Go To Special feature to delete the blank cells and shift the data toward left.
+In this method, we will use the Excel Go To Special feature to remove blank cells and shift the data toward the left.

 ➤ First of all, we will select the entire dataset.